aswinayyolath/stretch-kafka-docs/docs/entityoperator.md

-# Entity Operator
+# Impact of Entity Operator Availability in a Stretch Kafka Cluster

 The Entity Operator in Strimzi is responsible for managing Kafka users and topics.
 It automates the creation, configuration, and security settings of these entities, ensuring smooth integration with Kafka clusters deployed via Strimzi.
+This document explains how its availability affects topic and user management when deployed in a multi-cluster Kafka setup.

 ## Key Components of Entity Operator